sandialabs/qick-dawg/installation/Readme.md

 1. Setup RFSoC4x2 Hardware<br>
     a.
 Remove the balun and bypass capacitors<br>
     b.
-Connect the low frequency differential amplifier<br>
+Connect the low-frequency differential amplifier<br>
     c.
 Connect PMOD digital outputs<br>
     d.
-Assembling and powering on your RFSoC4x2 board
+Assemble and power on your RFSoC4x2 board
     e.
 (Optional) Full enclosure

 2. Upload and install QICK-DAWG and other software to you RFSoC4x2 board<br>